 We previously entered into an employment agreement with Dale E. Messick to serve as our Chief Financial Officer.
 In March 2012, we entered into an amended and restated employment agreement with Mr. Messick.
-This employment agreement has an initial term through March 31, 2013 and automatically renews for additional one-year periods unless terminated by either party on 90 days prior notice.
+This employment agreement, which had an initial term through March 31, 2013, automatically renewed for an additional one-year period and will continue to automatically renew for one year periods unless terminated by either party on 90 days prior notice.